The Subtle Knife: Adaptations

-Before the release of The Golden Compass, a film adaptation of the first book in the series, on 7 December 2007, New Line Cinema said that an adaptation of The Subtle Knife would go into production only if the first film was a success.
-The Golden Compass made over twice its budget worldwide but was a disappointment in the United States, leaving the fate of its sequel unclear.
+Before the release of The Golden Compass (a film adaptation of the first book in the series) on 7 December 2007, New Line Cinema said that an adaptation of The Subtle Knife would go into production only if the first film was a success.
+The Golden Compass made over twice its budget worldwide but was a disappointment in the United States; this left the fate of its sequel unclear.
 The international rights were also originally sold to provide financing for the first film, thus amounting to a significant disappointment for New Line Cinema.
 Producer Deborah Forte, however, was adamant that she would finish the trilogy, saying, "I believe there are enough people who see what a viable and successful franchise we have."
 However, Philip Pullman later remarked at the British Humanist Association annual conference in 2011 that due to the first film's disappointing sales in the United States, there would not be any sequels made.

 An audiobook adaptation, featuring a full cast and narration by the author, was released in 2000.

 As the second novel of the His Dark Materials trilogy, the book has also formed part of a radio drama on BBC Radio 4, starring Terence Stamp as Lord Asriel and Lulu Popplewell as Lyra, and as a two-part, six-hour performance for London's Royal National Theatre in December 2003, running until March 2004, and starring Anna Maxwell Martin as Lyra, Dominic Cooper as Will, Timothy Dalton as Lord Asriel and Patricia Hodge as Mrs Coulter, and a second run between November 2004 and April 2005.

 The second series of the joint BBC-HBO television adaptation of His Dark Materials, approved in September 2018, covers The Subtle Knife, with introductions to the book's central characters beginning in the first season.